vmleon/oracle-atp-da/lab5/README.md

 ![Create Skill](../images/cc_import_4.png)

-Wait for the deployment
+Wait for the deployment.

 ![Create Skill](../images/cc_import_5.png)

-Make sure the `Status` is `Ready` and you see all the information like in this screenshot
+Make sure the `Status` is `Ready` and you see all the information like in this screenshot.

 ![Create Skill](../images/cc_import_6.png)